 2022

 We played our first Christmas in July show on July 7 at Marge’s Lakeside Inn, leading us to create two new “Summer Christmas” songs.
-By December, the band had written its 100th original Christmas song, which will be played for the first time at our Dec.
+By December, the band had written its 100th original Christmas song, which was played for the first time at our Dec.
 20 multi-media show.